tamouse/blog.tamouse.org/source/pages/consulting/precision-inquiry.md

 The rest of the questions further specify the desired state:

-* Under what conditions do you want it?
+* Under what circumstances would you *not* want it?
 * When do you want it by?
 * Where do you want it; everywhere, all the time?
 * With whom do you want it?